ssmaceachern-dev/mythicalmonsters/chapter12_chartering_an_adventure.md

 |Troubles|A detail indicating a moral or mental struggle the antagonist's forces may have|All of the money in a house being stolen to indicate a subordinate's greed, or how certain members of a murder were spared after a dog appeared to indicate a subordinate's fear of dogs|

 Some examples might include:
-- A letter bears a unique scent that when indentified reveals a particular brand of cigar only sold at one spot.
+- A letter bears a unique scent that when identified reveals a particular brand of cigar only sold at one spot.
 - Some goblins bearing brand new shorts and daggers, the quality of which is much too high for what they seem capable of purchasing.
 - The popped button of a blouse indicating someone of noble stature.
 - A pungent slime that could only have been obtained from a specific creature.